Toxic mold exposure: cause of health symptoms

 Symptoms of Exposure to Black Mold

-If you live in the moist conditions described above and you recognise the symptoms below, it is important to inspect your home for mold fully:
+If you live in the moist conditions described above and you recognize the symptoms below, it is important to inspect your home for mold fully:

 - Chronic coughing